-In the past decade, Barceló has continued to explore themes inspired by his extensive travels and has completed various major commissions, including the Santísimo chapel of the cathedral in Palma de Mallorca and the dome in the Human Rights and the Alliance of Civilizations at the United Nations in Geneva.
+Since 2000, Barceló has continued to explore themes inspired by his extensive travels and has completed various major commissions, including the Santísimo chapel of the cathedral in Palma de Mallorca and the dome in the Human Rights and the Alliance of Civilizations at the United Nations in Geneva.
 For the cathedral in Palma, Barceló worked for six years to cover the entire chapel in terracotta, illustrating the miracle of the loaves and the fishes in elaborate ceramic with the figure of Christ hovering over the tabernacle.
 The extraordinary detail of the project recalls the modernist style of Catalan architect Antoni Gaudi, who also once worked on the interior of the Palma cathedral.
-Barceló's elaborate work at the Palma cathedral demonstrates his mastery of ceramic, which has played a large role in the artist's oeuvre since the mid-1990s.
+Barceló's elaborate work at the Palma cathedral demonstrates his mastery of ceramic, which has played a central role in the artist's work since the mid-1990s.

 In Barceló's remarkable installation at the United Nations, which was presented to the public in November of 2008, he covered the massive domed ceiling of the room in vibrant, multi-colored stalactite forms.
-Together with his team of twenty assistants, Barceló created these cave-like forms with a plaster base, to which they then applied colorful paints made from special pigments sourced from all over the world.
+Together with a team of twenty assistants, Barceló created these cave-like forms with a plaster base, to which they then applied colorful paints made from pigments sourced from all over the world.
 Atop this radiant, multi-colored surface, Barceló applied a directional spray of blue-gray paint, which causes the ceiling’s appearance to shift depending on the viewer’s perspective in the room.
-From some angles, the blue-gray hue predominates, and then from others, the installation radiates with vivid rainbow hues; this emphasis on perspective speaks to the importance of looking at the work from different viewpoints, just as issues discussed in the United Nations need to be examined from multiple angles.
+From some angles, the blue-gray hue predominates, and then from others, the installation radiates with vivid rainbow hues; this emphasis on perspective speaks to the importance of looking at the work from different viewpoints, just as perspective informs issues being discussed in the United Nations.